 4. Essay.
-DUE MONDAY WEEK 14 (25 points, 25%)
+DUE WEDNESDAY WEEK 13 (30 points, 30%)

-This response paper will complete the writing requirement for the course.
-You will submit an essay of minimum 1000 words (4 double spaced pages, maximum 5 pages).
+This will complete the writing requirement for the course.
+You will submit an essay of approximately 1500 words (6 double spaced pages).
 Essay prompts will be posted on Canvas and you will choose one of these.
-Again the essay will draw on the reading (and demonstrate that you have completed the required reading) and be constructed in accordance with appropriate academic conventions.
-Citations (references to course reading) should be in APA or MLA format and assignments will be graded for clarity, writing style, and convincing use of evidence to support your reflection.
+Good essays will draw on the reading (and demonstrate that you have completed the required reading) and be constructed in accordance with appropriate academic conventions.
+Citations (references to course reading) should be in APA or MLA format and assignments will be graded for clarity, writing style, and convincing use of evidence to support your analysis.
 A rubric will be available in Canvas.